European-Conference/euroconf.eu/content/info/index.md

 **Lunch** will be provided both days.
 Coffee and snacks will be provided during breaks.

 #### Workshops
 Multiple workshops will be offered at the conference.
 Workshops are events in which attendees will be able to interact with a speaker in a smaller setting of 20-25 people.
 Given the limited space available, conference attendees must sign up for these workshops in advance.
-An email sent will be sent to all registrants on **February 2, 2024**, with instructions on how to sign up for workshops.
+An email sent will be sent to all registrants on **February 7, 2024**, with a link to sign up for workshops.

 ### Farewell Gala